flammy/fsapi-remote/README.md

 Make sure your webserver has write-access to config.txt.

 Now you can add your device with the setup button in the navigation bar.

+If you have any feature requests or found some bugs, please open an issue.